MicrosoftDocs/Console-Docs/docs/consoles.md

 ---
-title: Consoles
+title: Consoles – Windows Desktop
 description: A console is an application that provides I/O to character-mode applications.
-This processor-independent mechanism makes it easy to port existing character-mode applications or to create new character-mode tools and applications.
 author: bitcrazed
 ms.author: richturn
 ms.topic: article